 I still loved to jam every now and then, but with the dual responsibilities of a full-time tech job and watching my two toddlers most evenings (my wife worked nights), I never got back to playing like I once did.
 The fire…the drive…the once consuming passion to be all things six-string was slowly being snubbed out.

 The event that really did me in was another job firing for my wife.
-Between mountains of her back medical bills and this recent termination, she and I were in a dire straits financially.
+Between mountains of her back medical bills and this recent termination, she and I were in dire straits financially.
 Facing already-late bills and an impending rent payment, we had to do something quickly.

 Yeah, you can guess what happens in the story.
 For me, that “something quick” was to sell off my guitar gear piece by piece.

-It didn’t take too long to sell off my equipment (and believe me, I sold every last piece of it), and gave my wife and I some room to breathe.
+It didn’t take too long to sell off my equipment (and believe me, I sold every last piece of it), and gave my wife and me some room to breathe.
 Unfortunately, my nearly 20-year-long love affair with the greatest musical instrument of all time had taken its last breath.

 So That’s It?